DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 #### The Map analogy

-To build the graph, we can use this analogy: Imagine You get parachuted in the middle of a city with the mission to map every connection this city has with neighbouring cities.
-Every road out of the city is one-way, and there are no road signs to tell you where every road goes.
+To build the graph, we can use this analogy: Imagine You get parachuted in the middle of a city with the mission to map every connection this city has with neighbouring cities and then the connections the neighbouring cities have between themselves.
+Every road out of a city is one-way, and there are no road signs to tell you where every road goes.
 A road could very well loop you back to the city you are attempting to leave.
 To draw a map you could follow this simple algorithm:

 0. Look around and note in which city you're in as a start.
 1. Search for an yet-unexplored road out of the the current city